 The process begins by getting the registered patient’s demographic information from the database PLHD.
 The patient’s demographic information is determined by patient’s ID which is a unique identification for a patient.
 Then, the patient’s records is encoded into QR Code using software specifically to generate the code.
 Every QR Code generated will be tested to check for its validity and readability.
 Any invalid QR Code will be re-encoded once the problems are rectified.

-In the next sub-section, the usability of QR Code in several domains will be presented.
+In the next sub-section, the usability of QR Code in several domains will be presented

 QR Code Applications